 The Federal Direct Loan Program is available to all students regardless of family income.
 Students from higher-income families may be required to pay an in-school interest subsidy, but all other provisions of an unsubsidized loan-such as borrowing limits, repayment, etc.-are the same as a subsidized Direct Loan.

 The Federal Direct PLUS Loan Program is available to parents who are interested in borrowing to meet educational costs.
 Since this program is a part of the Federal Direct Loan Program for students, all loan transactions will be handled by the Office of Financial Aid at Providence College.Parents may borrow up to the cost of education minus any of the student’s financial aid (including work-study and loans).
 Interested parents may apply for a PLUS Loan at https://studentaid.gov/.
 PLUS Loan borrowers are subject to a credit check, and an origination fee (percentage set annually) is deducted from the loan amount prior to being credited to the student’s bill.
 A FAFSA must be on file for the student in order for the PLUS Loan to be processed.

 Helpful Financial Aid Links

-The U.S. Department of Education maintains a student portal (http://studentaid.ed.gov) that allows families to get all the information they need from just one place.
-At that site, you can access department publications such as the Student Guide and Funding Your Education, apply for a PIN, file the FAFSA online, access the National Student Loan Data System (NSLDS), link to information about your state’s scholarship or grant program, link to searches for private scholarships, and much more.
+The U.S. Department of Education maintains a student portal ( https://studentaid.gov) that allows students and parents to get all the information they need from just one place.
+At that site, families can learn more about how financial aid works, submit a FAFSA, complete supplemental loan requirements (entrance counseling, promissory notes), apply for an FSA ID and access the National Student Loan Data System (NSLDS).

 Other helpful links are: